 Maggie Whyte from Newcastle won the third, 2011, competition, judged by Colin Will and her pamphlet, No Mud, No Lotus was published in May 2013.

 Nikki Magennis from Glasgow won the fourth, 2012, competition judged by Anne Connolly and Elizabeth Rimmer.
 Her pamphlet will be launched in April 2014.

-The fifth, 2013, competition is currently running, the judges are Hazel Buchan Cameron and Angela Topping.
-The deadline is 31st January 2014, for details of how to enter and full rules go to the 'more info' links below.
+For details of how to enter and full rules go to the 'more info' links below.

 Sara Park Memorial Short Story Competition